-Harbor Freight Tools for Schools is a program of The Smidt Foundation, established by Harbor Freight Tools Founder Eric Smidt to advance excellent skilled trades education in public high schools across America.
+Harbor Freight Tools for Schools is a program of The Smidt Foundation, established by Harbor Freight Tools Founder Eric Smidt to advance excellent skilled trades education in U.S. public high schools.
 We have a deep respect for the dignity of the skilled trades and for the intelligence and creativity of people who work with their hands.
-We believe that high-quality skilled trades education gives high school students a pathway to graduation, opportunity, and good jobs and produces a workforce our country needs.
+We believe that high-quality skilled trades education gives high school students a pathway to graduation, opportunity, and good jobs and a workforce our country needs.

 The Platinum Standard

-What are the elements of excellence in skilled trades teaching and learning in American public high schools?
+What are the elements of excellence in skilled trades teaching and learning in U.S. public high schools?

 Start With a Terrific Teacher Who…